posmishka/linux/server/sftp.md

 ### Where do I set up the file creation mask permissions for Secure FTP over SSH (SFTP)?

 IIRC it uses the users login shell, but I think in non-interactive mode, which means $BASH_ENV is called to be sourced.
 If that's not the case (meaning it uses interactive mode), then it depends on if it uses the shell as login shell or not.
-If it's a login shell in interactive mode, then the same $BASH_ENV will be sourced (in case of bash, ~/.bashrc), else it's the sequence
+If it's a login shell in interactive mode, then the same $BASH_ENV will be sourced (in case of bash, ~/.bashrc),

+else it's the sequence in that order:
 * /etc/profile
 * .bash_profile
 * .bash_login
 * .profile

-in that order.